-Certain information relating to executive compensation, various benefit plans (including unit option plans), voting securities and their principal holders, certain relationships and related transactions and other related matters as to Star Gas Partners and Star Gas Corporation is incorporated by reference or described in Star Gas Partners' Annual Report on Form 10-K for the fiscal year ended September 30, 1998, and is incorporated by reference in this proxy statement.
+Information relating to executive compensation, various benefit plans, including unit option plans, voting securities and their principal holders, certain relationships and related transactions and other related matters as to Star Gas Partners and Star Gas Corporation is described in Star Gas Partners' Annual Report on Form 10-K for the fiscal year ended September 30, 1998, and is incorporated by reference in this proxy statement.
 Securityholders of Star Gas Partners or Petro desiring copies of these documents may contact Star Gas Partners at its address or telephone number indicated under "Where You Can Find More Information."